There are at least 12,000 species of ants found throughout the world. Here’s how to get rid of them naturally without

 New ant colonies are established by a single fertilized queen that lays hundreds of eggs.
 After about 30 days, the eggs hatch into legless larvae that do not resemble adults.
 The queen cares for the “maggot-like” larvae until they pupate approximately 1-2 months later.
 Within three weeks, the pupae transform into adult “worker” ants, which begin collecting food for themselves, the queen, and for future generations of larvae.
 Eggs are laid continuously throughout the spring, summer and fall.
 Colonies overwinter in the soil, woody areas or in garden trash.

 Note: Ants have pincer-like jaws and can bite, although most do not.
 A few species are very aggressive and will inflict a painful sting.
 Here’s how to get rid of ants without harming your family, pets or the environment.

-Ant Control: Like all pests, ants require food and water to survive; by eliminating these basic necessities you can greatly reduce their numbers.
+Like all pests, ants require food and water to survive; by eliminating these basic necessities you can greatly reduce their numbers.
 Store food and organic wastes in sealed containers, clean up all kitchen surfaces, and empty trash daily.
-Caulk cracks and crevices around foundations and apply botanical insecticides to door and window jams to prevent entry from outside.
+Caulk cracks and crevices around foundations and apply organic insecticides to door and window jams to prevent entry from outside.
 Where pipes and electrical wires enter the house spread Tanglefoot Pest Barrier to keep crawling pests out.
-Boric acid, diatomaceous earth and Orange Guard are all terrific least-toxic alternatives to conventional ant poisons.
+Boric acid, Safer Ant & Crawling Insect Killer, and Orange Guard are all terrific least-toxic alternatives to conventional poisons.

 Note: Ants are not only pests but can be beneficial, too!
 Try to tolerate them when only a few are present.